 The nasal valve is the entrance of the nose just past the nostrils.
 The valve is made up of several components including cartilage inside the nose.
 For some, the cartilage of the nose becomes weak causing collapse with deep inspiration.

-If a nasal valve collapses enough, it can contribute to nasal blockage, mouth breathing, snoring, and sleep apnea.
+If the nasal valve collapse enough they can contribute to nasal blockage, mouth breathing, snoring, and sleep apnea.

 Nasal Valve Reconstruction Procedures are performed through the nose without any scars on the outside of the nose or face.
 A small incision is made inside the nose to expose the cartilage that supports your nostrils.
 A series of small sutures is then placed to suspend the cartilage from collapsing.